NEW

-Facebook to launch low-cost Wi-Fi service in India
+giant is planning to launch a special Wi-Fi service in India which would

 READ ALSO: